HisenZhang/EP-elementary_programming/README.md

 Description of some less frequently seen file format:

 - `.svg` are the vector graphs for mind map.
+- `.pdf` are the PDF files for mind map.
+This is included to extend the compatibility so that this package can be viewed where `.svg` files are not supported.
 - `.xmind` are mind maps, edited with Xmind.
 - `.md` are markdown files.